NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 888    888 888  888 888    Y88b 888 888  888 888  888 Y88b.
 888    888 "Y888888 888     "Y88888 888  888 "Y888888  "Y888

-Welcome to Hardhat v2.0.0
+👷 Welcome to Hardhat v2.9.9 👷‍

 ?
 What do you want to do? …
+  Create a JavaScript project
-  Create a sample project
+  Create a TypeScript project
 ❯ Create an empty hardhat.config.js
   Quit
 ```